ankowals/saf/README.md

 Storage.get("Environment.Active.Rest.url") method returns url value from active configuration.
 Please note that is is assigned to variable of type String.
 In case Storage.get() returns other type of data than String we may encounter ClassCastException.

 	REMARK: Please note that it is possible to pass variables into the config files.
-Content of storage is re-evaluated in ScenarioHooks before test runs.
+Content of storage is re-evaluated in CustomFormatter before scenario run.
 Please see an example below.
 			Having 2 entities like TestData.Entity1.Key1 and Environment.Active.WinRM.VM1.host user can create new third config entity dummyEntity.

 			TestData: {